KAIZEN / KWARI — IoT botnet campaign

 word "kaizen" (改善, continuous improvement) as a botnet name is an unusual choice.

-Data collected passively by the cowrAI distributed honeypot fleet — 36 cowrie 2.9.17 nodes across multiple providers in Europe, North America, and Asia-Pacific.
-Nodes run SSH/Telnet lures plus 9 alt-protocol lure daemons including soaplure (ports 7547, 37215, 52869) which captured both CVE payloads.
+Data collected passively by the cowrAI distributed honeypot fleet, deployed across multiple cloud providers in Europe, North America, and Asia-Pacific.
+Nodes run SSH/Telnet lures plus alt-protocol lure daemons including apachelure (port 80), which captured the D-Link ViewLog.asp injection, and soaplure (ports 7547, 37215, 52869), which captured the Realtek UPnP SOAP injection.

 Binaries are automatically retrieved by a chase-runner sidecar (5-minute polling interval), SHA256-hashed, stored in R2, and submitted to VirusTotal and tria.ge.
 Confirmed samples are detonated in an isolated sandbox using WARP-egress with network capture.